-The top and side handle are also super strong and use the same retractable system that lifts up to fit your hand under when you lift, but otherwise moves back to a more flat position.
+The top and side handle is also super strong and uses the same retractable system that lifts up to fit your hand under when you lift, but otherwise moves back to a more flat position.
 This is great for keeping them out of the way.

-The telescopic handle for using with the wheels is also good quality aluminium, with a hard plastic handle and locks into position when expanded.
+The telescopic handle for using with the wheels is also good quality aluminum, with a hard plastic handle and locks into position when expanded.

-The Delsey Aero opens like a clam, as all the other suitcases due, which is great for packing on two sides.
+The Delsey Aero opens like a clam, as well as all the other suitcases due, which is great for packing on two sides.

-On one side you have the elastic straps to hold your luggage in, and on the other a zippered compartment.
+On one side you have elastic straps to hold your luggage in and on the other a zippered compartment.

 Where the Delsey goes a little further is to add a zippered pocket to the top of the divider panel on the upper side.
 This is usually only seen on more expensive luggage

-They also have the zippered pocket on the open side, which is great for smaller items like jewelry.
+They also have a zippered pocket on the open side, which is great for smaller items like jewelry.

 The Delsey is pretty much a direct competitor to the Samsonite and has the exact same features (more or less) so it’s no surprise when I mention these other things.